Airport Apron & Taxiway Reconstruction- COMPLETED OCT 2025

 Safe Routes to School Project

 Funded by the State of Kansas, this project focuses on safer student travel routes.
-Improvements include new bulb-out crossings at the intersections of 7th and 8th Streets with Lincoln Avenue, reducing crossing distances and adding pedestrian signal lights.
+Improvements include new bulb-out crossings at the intersections of 7th and 8th Streets on Lincoln Avenue, reducing crossing distances and adding pedestrian signal lights.
 The intersection at 6th and Ash Street will also be reconstructed to square off the crossing, making it shorter and safer for pedestrians.
+This project is scheduled to begin in the Fall of 2026.

 Annual Milling & Overlay Project